xubingyue/avocadodb/Documentation/Books/HTTP/SimpleQuery/README.md

 ### Simple Queries

-This is an introduction to ArangoDB's HTTP interface for simple queries.
+This is an introduction to AvocadoDB's HTTP interface for simple queries.

 Simple queries can be used if the query condition is straight forward simple, i.e., a document reference, all documents, a query-by-example, or a simple geo